Wildsong/docker-proxy/README.md

 }
 ```

+#### Static IP addresses

+In docker-compose I have each of the proxied things nailed down to an ip address
+so that I can bring up this container (proxy) and the names will resolve correctly
+even if the linked containers are down.
+I think this might resolve the thing that
+happens every Sunday when all the containers forget how to talk to each other.

 #### Edits in the config file

-Important note: the container (one of them, I don't know which) edits the vhosts.d files on startup
+Important note: the container (one of them, I don't know which) edits
-and shutdown.
-So the drill is, stop services, wait for them to shut down, edit, restart.
-This
+the vhosts.d files on startup and shutdown.
+So the drill is, stop
+services, wait for them to shut down, edit, restart.
+This assures your
-assures your edits will not be tossed.
+edits will not be tossed.

 ### Static content